Westport Relocation Lawyers

 - How the move will impact the parent-child relationship with the parent left behind;

 - To what degree the move may improve the child’s future and well-being in terms of education, financial resources, and emotional stability; and

 - Whether satisfactory visitation arrangements can be made that will ensure a continuing relationship between the child and the non-moving parent.

 These new arrangements should not penalize the non-moving parent financially.
 Should the court rule in favor of the relocating parent, a new and modified custody/parenting plan arrangement will probably be ordered.

 Relentless Advocacy for Parents

-Call our firm today at (203) 428-4476 or contact our office online to schedule your confidential consultation.
+Call our Westport firm today at (203) 428-4476 or contact us online to schedule your confidential consultation.